LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

   $ cd axom/src/components
   $ ls -1
-  CmakeLists.txt
+  CMakeLists.txt
   axom_utils
   lumberjack
   mint
   ...

-All files for each component are contained in subdirectories in the top-level component directory.
-For consistency, subdirectory names should be the same for all Axom components.
+All files for each component are contained in subdirectories in the component directory.

 To illustrate, consider the *sidre* component directory::

   $ cd axom/src/components/sidre
-  $ ls -1
+  $ ls -1 -F
   CMakeLists.txt
   README.md
-  docs
-  examples
-  src
-  tests
+  docs/
+  examples/
+  src/
+  tests/
   uncrustify.cfg

+Note that, besides directories, the top-level component directory contains a few files:

+* **CMakeLists.txt** contains CMake information for the component in the Axom build system.
+* **README.md** is the markdown overview file for the component.
+Its contents appear in the Axom Bitbucket project when you navigate through the source tree.
+* **uncrustify.cfg** is the component-specific uncrustify configuration file for formatting the component source code.
+This is optional, see note below.

-The `docs` directory contains *sidre* documentation.
+The **docs** directory contains the component documentation.
 Subdirectories in the docs directory are named for each type of documentation.
 The directories `doxygen` and `sphinx` are required.
 Each Axom component uses *Doxygen* for source code documentation and *Sphinx* for user documentation.
 Other documentation directories can be used as needed.
 For example, *sidre* also contains documentation directories `dot` for dot-generated figures, and `design` for design documents.

-The `src` directory contains all header and source files for the component.
+The **src** directory contains all header and source files for the component.
 These files, which are typically C++, can be organized in subdirectories withing the `src` directory in whatever manner makes sense.
 For example, in *sidre*, these core header and source files are in a subdirectory called `core`.
 As is common practice for C++ libraries, associated  header and source files are co-located in the same directories.

-**All interface files for other languages must be in a subdirectory called `interface`**.
+The **interface** directory contains interface files for use by languages other than C++.
 To make it easy for applications written in C and Fortran, for example, to use Axom directly in their native languages, Axom components provide APIs in these languages.
 For information about how we generate these APIs, see :ref:`shroudfiles-label`.

-A `test` directory is required for each component which contains a comprehensive set of unit tests.
+A **test** directory is required for each component which contains a comprehensive set of unit tests.
 See :ref:`testing-label` for information about writing tests and inserting them into our testing framework.

-An `examples` directory, which is optional but recommend, contains simple code examples illustrating component usage.
+An **examples** directory is optional, but recommended.
+It contains simple code examples illustrating component usage.

+.. important:: For consistency, these subdirectory names within the top-level
+               component directory should be the same for each Axom components.

 ====================================
 CMake Files and Variables